 If you have a nagging cough that just doesn’t seem to go away, you could have bronchitis.
 Acute bronchitis, also simply known as a chest cold, is common during the colder, winter months.
 So, if you’re wondering, “Do I have bronchitis?”
 Pulmonologist Rodjawan Supakul, MD, UnityPoint Health, has some answers for you.

 “Acute bronchitis is when air tubes that carry air to and from your lungs get inflamed,” Dr. Supakul says.

-Try asking yourself these questions to determine if you have acute bronchitis symptoms.
+Try asking yourself these four questions to determine if you have acute bronchitis symptoms.